 Get ready for your next night out in Leeds with our comprehensive club round-up.
 Go big or go home…

-It doesn’t matter what your music taste is, there’s a club in Leeds for you.
+It doesn’t matter what your music taste is – there are clubs in Leeds for you.
 After the pubs have closed, the city doesn’t go to sleep – these are the places that will have you out until the wee hours, perhaps even until the sun comes up.
 From big name DJs to local legends, timeless club nights to pop-up parties, they’re all here.
+Where will you end your next night out in Leeds?

 The HiFi Club